swomf/funroll.swomf.com/src/css/README.md

   * Remove ligatures by using JetBrains Mono NL
   * Grandchildren of `<ol>` that are `<li>` do not increase the `<li>` counter
   * Force dark mode
+  * Add STIX as fallback for math symbols (though, STIX is not monospace)

 ## additions.css